fred-corp/fred-corp/README.md

   <img src="https://github-profile-trophy.vercel.app/?username=fred-corp&theme=onestar&no-frame=false&no-bg=false&margin-w=4&rank=-C" width="786">
 </p>

-## License & Acknowledgements
+## Acknowledgements

 Thanks to [ClaraCrazy](https://github.com/ClaraCrazy/) for the idea of the github stats of this README !
+ASCII art converted from an image on [asciiart.eu](https://www.asciiart.eu/image-to-ascii)

 Made with ❤️, lots of ☕️, and lack of 🛌